piotrwitek/typesafe-actions/README.md

 [⇧ back to top](#table-of-contents)

 ### reducer switch cases
-Use `getType` pure function to reduce common boilerplate and narrow `RootAction` union type to a specific action
+Use `getType` to reduce common boilerplate and to narrow `RootAction` union type to a specific action
 ```ts
 import { getType } from 'typesafe-actions';